Planning Criteria, Assessment Practices and Tools

 - Public policy requirements

 Tariff provisions include opportunities for stakeholders to provide input to the planning processes, such as suggesting assumptions and projects, reviewing interim results, and examining final results.

 ATC participates in regional transmission assessments conducted by the Reliability First (RF) Transmission Performance Subcommittee (TPS), the NERC ERAG Reliability Assessments and MISO Reliability Assessments.

-In addition to those listed in its planning criteria, ATC considers other factors in its transmission planning process.
+In addition to those listed in its planning criteria, ATC may consider other factors as appropriate in its transmission planning process.

 Our planning engineers frequently use the following computer applications to simulate the impact of potential future events on the transmission system.
 The same applications are used to determine how proposed solutions would address any identified adverse impacts.